isabella232/experience-manager-assets-essentials.en/help/get-started.md

 Adobe provisions the solution and adds the designated person from your organization as an administrator.
 The administrators can provide access to various users from the organization by using [[!DNL Admin Console]](https://helpx.adobe.com/enterprise/using/admin-console.html).
 For requests related to your access, contact your organization's administrator.

+When logging in, after providing the credentials, [!DNL Assets Essentials] prompts you to select an account.
+In this case, select `Company or School Account` to proceed.

 ## Configure [!DNL Assets Essentials] {#configuration}

 To open preferences, click on the avatar in the upper-right corner of the user interface.
 You can switch between the light and the dark themes in the solution preferences.